Skip Ribbon Commands

 All medical information about individuals infected or exposed to COVID-19 is confidential and subject to privacy laws, unless the individual has given written permission to the location to identify him/her.
 Employers cannot require employees to disclose medical information unless otherwise required by law.
 Employers shall not retaliate against an employee for disclosing a positive COVID-19 test or diagnosis or order to quarantine or isolate.
 Employees who believe they have been retaliated against may file a complaint with the Division of Labor Standards Enforcement.

-Quarantine: Except in certain high risk settings (i.e. emergency or homeless shelters), individuals who are close contacts do not need to quarantine, regardless of vaccination status, unless they develop symptoms.
+Except in certain high risk settings (i.e. emergency or homeless shelters), individuals who are close contacts do not need to leave the worksite, regardless of vaccination status, unless they develop symptoms.
 However, anyone who is a close contact must wear a medical grade mask indoors for 10 days following the last day of exposure and test 3-5 days after exposure.
-For more detail please see: California requirements for Isolation and Quarantine.
+If the employee develops symptoms, the employee should be excluded from the worksite and get tested.

-Isolation: An infected person with symptoms, with or without fever, must isolate from the day of symptom onset until 24 hours have passed.
-Excluded employees who have had no fever for 24 hours without taking any fever reducing medications, and whose symptoms are mild and improving may leave isolation and return to work or ministry.
-For cases with no symptoms, there is no infectious period and no recommended isolation.
+An infected person with symptoms, with or without fever, must leave the worksite from the day of symptom onset until 24 hours have passed.
+Excluded employees who have had no fever for 24 hours without taking any fever reducing medications, and whose symptoms are mild and improving may return to work or ministry and wear a mask for 10 days.
+For an infected person with no symptoms, there is no infectious period and the infected person may continue to come to work.
 All positive cases must wear a mask indoors for the 10 day period after the start of symptoms or positive test if there are no symptoms.
 The mask may be removed sooner than 10 days if the infected person has two sequential negative tests at least one day apart.
-The day of symptom onset or positive test date is day 0.
+The date of symptom onset or positive test date is day 0.

-If a person's COVID-19 symptoms recur or worsen after ending isolation, the person should re-isolate as they may have COVID-19 rebound.
+If a person's COVID-19 symptoms recur or worsen shortly after recovering from COVID, the person should be excluded from the worksite and tested again as they may have COVID-19 rebound.

 For information regarding leave of absence, health benefits, government assistance programs related to COVID-19 and proper payroll codes to use, please contact Human Resources.